liquity/dev/README.md

 ### Gas compensation schedule

-When a borrower opens a trove, an additional 10 LUSD debt is issued, and 10 LUSD is minted and sent to a dedicated externally owned account (EOA) for gas compensation - the "gas address".
+When a borrower opens a trove, an additional 10 LUSD debt is issued, and 10 LUSD is minted and sent to a dedicated contract (`GasPool`) for gas compensation - the "gas pool".

-When a borrower closes their active trove, this gas compensation is refunded: 10 LUSD is burned from the gas address's balance, and the corresponding 10 LUSD debt on the trove is cancelled.
+When a borrower closes their active trove, this gas compensation is refunded: 10 LUSD is burned from the gas pool's balance, and the corresponding 10 LUSD debt on the trove is cancelled.

 The purpose of the 10 LUSD debt is to provide a minimum level of gas compensation, regardless of the trove's collateral size or the current ETH price.